jvrana/keats/README.md

 ![John Keats](assets/keats.jpg)

 Keats is an Python build, installation, and workflow manager.
-Keats removes the need to update an embedded version string for your packages.
+Keats removes the need to update an embedded version string for your packages by automatically creating and maintaining a `__version__.py` file and a corresponding `changelog.json` file.
+Keats also includes an interactive release script, which can be called using `keats release`, which will release your package to your favorite repository such as PyPI.

-Features include forced change logs, release scripts, and package version control.

 ## Why